-Illuminates when the left or right direction indicator or the hazard warning flasher is turned on.
+Illuminates when you switch the left or right direction indicator or the hazard flasher on.
 If the indicators stay on or flash faster, check for a burned out bulb.

 Electronic Throttle Control

 Illuminates when the engine has defaulted to a limp-home operation.
 See your authorized dealer as soon as possible.